RawBoeuf/EC2WebServer/README.md

 # EC2 Web-Server
+## Summary
+The contents of the web-server will progress as I progress in HTML, CSS, and Javascript.
+The goal is to make a porfolio website

 ## Goal
 Obtain an understanding of how to deploy and maintain a web server through an AWS EC2 instance on Apache.

 ## Contents
-### Summary
-The contents of the web-server will progress as I progress in HTML, CSS, and Javascript.
-The goal is to make a porfolio website.

 ### Tasks
 * [x] Get an EC2 Instance Running